allthingsmeng/resume/index.md

 **Michelle Meng : Freelance / Independent**
 Upon graduation, I have taken on clients to provide freelance design work that vary from identity / branding, animation, and signage.

-Oct 2011 — present
-**Swank Cocktail & Coffee Club**
-Being a bartender, I have learned to attain information quickly, deal with a variety of clientele, and work under pressure; all of which I apply to my design work.

 Jun 2011 — Aug 2011
 **BLAP Productions**
 Promoted BLAP Productions as the junior designer by designing flyers for events, editing and watermarking photos as well as handling their social media networks.